Individual results may vary

 After a breast lift, patients will likely experience bruising (occasional), soreness and swelling for a few days.
-The breasts will be dressed with a special dressing to cover the incisions, but the breasts will be otherwise free.
-A support bra is not needed the first few days, however, afterwards, a support bra is advised.
-Most patients will be able to return to work within a week, although exercise and other strenuous activity should be avoided for about a month.
+The breasts will have a Prineo – Dermabond dressing to cover the incisions, but the breasts will be otherwise free.
+A support bra is not necessary the first few days, however, afterwards, we do advise our patients to wear a sports bra with a front closure device.
+Most patients will be able to return to work within a day or two.
+Patients should avoid exercise and other strenuous activity for about two – three weeks.

-Although a breast lift is considered a safe procedure for ideal candidates, there are certain risks associated with any type of surgical procedure, which may include bleeding, infection, temporary or permanent numbness in the nipple or areola, uneven positioning or shape of breasts or nipples, unsatisfactory scarring.
-These risks can be reduced by choosing an experienced surgeon to perform your procedure and by following the surgeon’s instructions before and after treatment.
+A breast lift is a safe procedure for ideal candidates.
+Although, there are certain risks with any type of surgical procedure.
+These may include bleeding, infection, or temporary or permanent numbness in the nipple or areola.
+There may also be uneven positioning or shape of breasts or nipples, unsatisfactory scarring.
+You can reduce these risks by choosing an experienced surgeon to perform your procedure.
+Patients should also follow the surgeon’s instructions before and after treatment.